The Best Coffee Makers Under $100

 Far cheaper than many other single-serve coffee makers, this streamlined device from Hamilton Beach comes at a great value.
 The slender, chrome coffee maker can brew a perfect cup of joe in under 90 seconds—all you have to do is scoop in your favorite grounds and adjust the height of the base depending on what size mug you're using.
 Compact enough to fit on tiny kitchen counters and even in dorm rooms, the single-cup coffee maker brews hotter and faster than many other similar devices, and reviewers say they appreciate its sleek look and easy-to-use simplicity.
 If you're looking for a basic coffee maker that delivers on flavor and speed, this is the single serve coffee maker for you.

-Best Stovetop: Bialetti Moka Stovetop Espresso Coffee Maker
+Best Portable: Bialetti Moka Stovetop Espresso Coffee Maker

-If your kitchen lacks precious counter space, a stovetop espresso maker might be a viable solution to brewing coffee at home, even in the tightest living quarters.
-Designed and made in Italy, the Bialetti Moka stovetop espresso coffee maker produces six cups of bold espresso in just a few minutes time.
+If you’re always on the go, a stovetop espresso maker might be a viable solution to brewing coffee coffee wherever you are, even if you’re camping in the wilderness.
+Designed and made in Italy, the Bialetti Moka stovetop espresso coffee maker produces three cups of bold espresso in just a few minutes time.
 While it’s distinct shape and polished aluminum material look streamlined and minimal, it actually works to diffuse heat in a way that creates a strong aroma for you to enjoy each morning.
 Simply fill the base with water, put coffee in the funnel and insert it in the machine, then screw on the coffeemaker and set it over low heat.
-It may take a few tries to get the technique down pat, but once you do, you’ll be well on your way to making delicious, Italian-inspired coffee in your own kitchen.
+It may take a few tries to get the technique down pat, but once you do, you’ll be well on your way to making delicious, Italian-inspired coffee just about anywhere.

 Best for Cold Brew: Takeya Patented Deluxe Cold Brew Iced Coffee Maker